Morgan's Christmas Raid: Background

-The Union had invaded Tennessee in early 1862, with Nashville being captured by the Army of the Cumberland under Major General Don Carlos Buell in February and Memphis in June.
+The U.S. Army had reestablished partial control of Tennessee in early 1862, with Nashville being recaptured by the Army of the Cumberland under Major General Don Carlos Buell in February and Memphis in June.
 Confederate forces were thereafter confined to the eastern and middle portions of the state.
-Neighbouring Kentucky had declared neutrality at the start of the war but moved to the Union after a Confederate invasion by Major General Leonidas Polk in September 1861.
+Neighbouring Kentucky had declared neutrality at the start of the war but rejected the Confederacy and reaffirmed allegiance to the Union after a Confederate invasion by Major General Leonidas Polk in September 1861.

-Confederate cavalry commander, Colonel John Hunt Morgan had carried out raids from Tennessee into Kentucky in 1862, recruiting volunteers from among Confederate sympathisers there.
+Confederate cavalry commander Colonel John Hunt Morgan had carried out raids from Tennessee into Kentucky in 1862, recruiting volunteers from among Confederate sympathizers there.
 He was keen to hinder Union supply lines to the Army of the Cumberland in Tennessee and burnt the railway tunnels at Gallatin.
-Whilst operating on the Union lines of communications Morgan defeated a superior Union force at the December 7 Battle of Hartsville, capturing more than 1,800 troops.
+While operating on the Union lines of communications, Morgan captured the Union garrison on December 7 at the Battle of Hartsville, capturing more than 1,800 troops.

-The Louisville and Nashville Railroad was a key logistical lifeline to Union forces in Tennessee.
+The Louisville and Nashville Railroad was a critical logistical lifeline to Union forces in Tennessee.
 Newly promoted to Brigadier General Morgan proposed a raid into Kentucky to damage this railroad.
-His superior officer, General Braxton Bragg, gave his permission for the raid to take place.
+His superior officer, General Braxton Bragg, gave his permission for the attack to take place.

 Raid

 On the eve of the raid, December 21, Morgan gathered his troops for review.
-He spoke to them of the dangerous nature of the task ahead and warned that some among them "would find a grave before the expedition was over".
+He spoke to them of the dangerous nature of the task ahead.
+He warned that some among them "would find a grave before the expedition was over".
 Morgan's 4,000-strong force of cavalry, largely drawn from Kentucky regiments, with seven artillery pieces, left Alexandria, Tennessee, on December 22.
-Due to shortages of weapons some of Morgan's men were unarmed, though the force carried three days' of rations.
+Due to shortages of weapons, some of Morgan's men were unarmed, though the force carried three days' of rations.
 Around 400 of Morgan's men were Stovepipe Johnson's partisan cavalry; Morgan followed Bragg's advice to integrate them into regular cavalry formations rather than allow them free hand to roam the countryside.